jiang523/jiang523.github.io/_posts/2022-06-23-kafka-network.md

 ---
 layout: post
-title: kafka network
+title: Test markdown
-subtitle: kafka netwok
+subtitle: Each post also has a subtitle
-categories: kafka
+categories: markdown
-tags: [kafka]
+tags: [test]
 ---

 ### 1. 前言